RageAgainstThePixel/OpenAI-DotNet/README.md

 1. Create a new [ASP.NET Core minimal web API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0) project.
 2. Add the OpenAI-DotNet nuget package to your project.
-  a.
-Manually editing .csproj: `<PackageReference Include="OpenAI-DotNet" />`
+    - Powershell install: `Install-Package OpenAI-DotNet`
-  b.
-Powershell install: `Install-Package OpenAI-DotNet`
+    - Manually editing .csproj: `<PackageReference Include="OpenAI-DotNet" />`
 3. Create a new class that inherits from `AbstractAuthenticationFilter` and override the `ValidateAuthentication` method.
 This will implement the `IAuthenticationFilter` that you will use to check user session token against your internal server.
 4. In `Program.cs`, create a new proxy web application by calling `OpenAIProxyStartup.CreateDefaultHost` method, passing your custom `AuthenticationFilter` as a type argument.
 5. Create `OpenAIAuthentication` and `OpenAIClientSettings` as you would normally with your API keys, org id, or Azure settings.